Tractor spraying a vibrant farm field. Capturing modern agriculture in action.

 Each regulatory submission is assessed on three main pillars:

-• Genotoxicity: Determining whether a substance can damage DNA, cause mutations, or increase cancer risk.
+Determining whether a substance can damage DNA, cause mutations, or increase cancer risk.

 Food law in Europe continues to evolve to address:

-• Advanced risk assessment tools such as in vitro toxicology and new approach methodologies (NAMs).
+• Advanced risk assessment tools such as in vitro toxicology and New Approach Methodologies (NAMs).

 Companies will increasingly need to balance innovation speed with regulatory readiness.

-The Role of GenEvolutioN in Regulatory Compliance
+The role of GenEvolutioN in regulatory compliance

 At GenEvolutioN, we support food and biotech companies in navigating this complex regulatory landscape.
 Our expertise includes: